DomJ189/BuildBot/README.md

 1. Install Flutter SDK: https://docs.flutter.dev/get-started/install
 2. Install Android Studio or VS Code with Flutter plugins
 3. Set up an Android emulator or connect a physical device
+4. You will need your own API credentials for the APIs and link your own Firebase project

 ### Getting Started
 1. Clone this repository